 Josh Morgan, Assessing Division Supervisor

 The Assessor’s Office is responsible for establishing the true cash (fair market) value of real and personal property.
 The City partners with the Ottawa County Equalization Department to provide these services for the City.
-County Assessor Josh Morgan is in attendance at Grand Haven City Hall once a week, on Wednesdays, from 1:00-4:30 p.m.
+County Assessor Josh Morgan is in attendance at Grand Haven City Hall once a week, on Wednesdays from 8:00 a.m. to 12:00 p.m.

 The office sets values on over 6,000 properties in the City.
 This is done with sales ratio studies in order to maintain assessed values at 50 percent.

 The office uses the fair market value to derive a property’s:

 - Assessed value (half the true cash value)

 - State equalized value (S.E.V.), which is usually, but not always, the same as the assessed value

 - Taxable value, along with the millage rate, is used to determine amount of property tax

 The office takes various factors into account when establishing property value, including:

 - Description of the property and its improvements